Work with Dimensions

-The Log Entries tab is filled with information about the dimensions that will be changed.
+The Log Entries tab is filled with information about the dimensions to be changed.

-Sign out of Business Central, and then sign in again.
+Sign out of Business Central, then sign in again.

-Choose the Start action to start the parallel processing of the dimension changes.
+Choose the Start action to begin the parallel processing of the dimension changes.

-Let's say that your company wants to track transactions based on organisational structure and geographic locations.
-To do that, you can set up two dimensions on the Dimensions page:
+Let's say your company wants to track transactions based on organisational structure and geographic locations.
+To do that, you set up two dimensions on the Dimensions page:

 |Code||Name||Code Caption||Filter Caption|